 - Aid sleep—there is some kind of incense that helps you to reduce insomnia problems.
 Especially lavender incense has a natural cure to insomnia.

 - Increase Focus—Aloeswood used in incense help you to focus while studying or working.
-The delicate odor from incense effect the mind & body, making you engage in your work with detail focus.
+The delicate odor from incense effect the mind & body, making you engage in your work with detailed focus.

 - Cure neurological damage—Incense like Frankincense (an aromatic resin) proves to cure neurological damage & alleviating depression.